 - The corresponding author should be specified, indicated with (*) and an email address for correspondence should be provided.

 B. Abstract must be written in English only, single spaced and not exceeding 300 words.
-Abstract must be in text only and should include Background (contains justification of the study, Aims, Methods, Results and Conclusion.
+Abstract must be in text only and should include Background (contains the justification of the study), Aims, Methods, Results and Conclusion.
 Authors should provide at least three keywords to enable online search.
 Authors can use MeSH on Demand to identify the Keyword similar with PubMed articles that might be relevant to your submitted text.

 C. Manuscripts should be typewritten in English with 2.5 cm (1 inch) margins all around, 11-point Times New Roman font, one column, and 1.5 line-spacing with a maximum 3000 words as shown in the manuscript sample.

 I. Research and Review Article, and Best Practices should include these following sections :

 - Introduction should display the rationale and justification of the research and also aims of the study.